 Tips for Universal Design in the Classroom

 In this day of buzzwords and acronyms, Universal Designed Learning (UDL) might get written off as another silly fad.
-However, here in the Accessibility Center (AC), we are very aware of the benefits of UDL.
+However, here in the AC, we are very aware of the benefits of UDL.
 Many of our students do not have access to course material if it is not universally designed.
 As a federally funded institution, CCD is required by law to provide access to our students with disabilities.
 Students with varying learning styles also benefit greatly from UDL.

 The following tips will get you started on your own universally designed classroom experience:

 - Provide electronic versions of your handouts.
 Students who cannot read printed materials have access to listen to electronic versions of text through a specialized software available at CCD.

 - Use multiple modes to deliver content.
 Some students learn better by reading, others by listening, others by doing, and others by seeing pictures.
 Using a variety of teaching methods motivates and engages more of your students to understand concepts essential to their success in your class.

 - When working with technology, do not rely solely on visual cues.
 For example, if it is common to click on an icon to accomplish a task, imagine a blind student trying to find that icon on a screen.
 What keyboard shortcuts can you provide as an alternative to visual cues on the screen?

 - When showing a video you must use closed-captioning to convey the information to deaf students.
 You will find that many students learn better by reading the information.
 These include ESL students, read/write learners, those in a loud classroom, those that are hard of hearing.
 With audio material, have a transcript available for deaf students.